 If you have been on a supplement long enough, you’ve probably experienced your fair share of rate increases, and have the same question.

 To save money on your Medicare Supplement, you need to compare the same coverage you have now with the carriers in your area.
 Applying is easy.
-You’ll have to answer a few medical questions and once your approved, your coverage can start as soon as the first of next month.
-Savings can range anywhere between $30-$80 a month.
+You’ll have to answer a few medical questions and once you’re approved, coverage can start as soon as the first of next month.
+Savings can range anywhere from $30-$80 a month.